 The MindEd Trust suggests that schools and colleges adopt the following methodology in developing emotional health and prevention based programmes which are designed to optimise resilience and defend against psychosis.

-The MindEd Trust is presently in active discussion with 30+ schools and colleges in the Hertfordshire and Cambridgeshire area following the provision of assistance to Hills Road Sixth Form College in the creation, implementation and ongoing development of a comprehensive wellbeing and care programme for students and staff in Q4 2015.
+The MindEd Trust is currently working with 30+ schools and colleges in the Hertfordshire and Cambridgeshire area following the provision of assistance to Hills Road Sixth Form College in the creation, implementation and ongoing development of a comprehensive wellbeing and care programme for students and staff in 2015/16.
+In addition to developing mindEducation programmes for schools, The Trust continues to fund and support school and community based events, seminars and conferences which are focussed on young people’s psychological development, wellbeing and safety.

 Since inception, The Trust has forged close relations with many leading mental health experts from across the academic, health and public education sectors, together with dozens of other charities and service providers.
 In addition, The Trust is in discussion will all levels of local, regional and national government.